weekplan/www/_pages/sample-feature-page/index.md

 Monitor the tasks and deliverables of your entire team from a single dashboard.
 Get instant notification on any update and diagnose any roadblocks to avoid time delay and deadline issues.

 ### **Available on all top platforms![](/assets/images/uploads/All Apps.png)**

-### Become more effective at creating, planning and completing tasks with Week Plan.